Falls Park Greenville

 Ex officio member

-Mrs. Peggy G. Boykin, CPA, is the executive director of the South Carolina Public Employee Benefit Authority (PEBA).
-Previously she was the director of the South Carolina Retirement Systems and a member of PEBA's Board of Directors.
-Mrs. Boykin has also served as Director of Special Projects at the College of Charleston.
+Mrs. Peggy G. Boykin, CPA is the Executive Director of the South Carolina Public Employee Benefit Authority (PEBA).
+She was appointed to this position effective July 28, 2014.
+She was a former director of the South Carolina Retirement Systems and a former member of PEBA’s Board of Directors.
+Prior to her appointment, Mrs. Boykin served as Director of Special Projects at the College of Charleston.
+She also served on the College of Charleston’s Foundation Board for many years, including serving as chairperson from July 2020 to June 2022.

 View Bio

-A native of Wagener, S.C., Mrs. Boykin earned a bachelor's degree in business administration from the College of Charleston in 1981 and her certified public account (CPA) accreditation in 1985.
-Also, she is a graduate of the Budget and Control Board's Executive Institute and the Governor's Center at Duke University.
-Mrs. Boykin received her certified retirement administrator designation in 1999.
+A native of Wagener, S.C., Mrs. Boykin earned a Bachelor’s Degree in Business Administration from the College of Charleston in 1981 and her Certified Public Accountant (CPA) accreditation in 1985.
+She is also a graduate of the Budget and Control Board's Executive Institute and the Governor's Center at Duke University.
+Mrs. Boykin received her Certified Retirement Administrator designation in 1999.

 Mrs. Boykin is an active member of the American Institute of Certified Public Accountants, the National Council on Teacher Retirement, the National Association of State Retirement Administrators, and the National Association of Government Defined Contribution Administrators.